apollographql/apollo-ios/docs/source/fetching-queries.md

 ```

 Because the above query won't fetch `appearsIn`, this property is not part of the returned result type and cannot be accessed here.

+<h2 id="cache-policy">Specifying a cache policy</h2>

+As explained in more detail in [the section on watching queries](watching-queries.html), Apollo iOS keeps a normalized client-side cache of query results and allows queries to be loaded from the cache.

+`fetch(query:)` takes an optional `cachePolicy` that allows you to specify when results should be fetched from the server, and when data should be loaded from the local cache.

+The default cache policy is `.returnCacheDataElseFetch`, which means data will be loaded from the cache when available, and fetched from the server otherwise.
+You can specify `.fetchIgnoringCacheData` to always fetch from the server, or `.returnCacheDataDontFetch` to returns data from the cache and never fetch from the server (it returns `nil` when cached data is not available).